nitin7dc/mongo-backup-azure/README.md

-# Backup your mongoDb database to azure storage account using azure web jobs and logs in azure table.
+# Backup your mongoDb database to azure storage account using azure web jobs and store logs in azure table.

 ## Install Dependencies